 Haitian coffee is ideally suited to make a rich, chocolaty cold brewed coffee with low acidity and malty flavors.
 Cold brewed #Haitiancoffee carries notes of cherry chocolate, with a smooth, Guinness-like sensation and a lower acidity than traditional iced coffee.
 Plus, you get the satisfaction of employing Haiti’s small producers.

 Listen: cold brew is WORTH the time.
 Plus, the slow release caffeinated kick is awesome!
 It’s less acidic and more tasty vs. iced coffee (pouring hot coffee over ice).
-It’s the lengthy extraction (10-24 hours) with room temperature water that makes it so yummy (not really cold brew but more room temperature brew).
+It’s the lengthy extraction (10-24 hours) at room temperature that makes it so yummy (not really cold brew but more room temperature brew).

 - add room temperature water (amount depends on container size + preference)

 - mix w/ wooden spoon if container is glass or if it does not seal tight/can’t shake it

 - set water + coffee mix on counter for 12-24 hours (you’ll find the sweet spot)